eldonjakee08/DS2431_1WIRE_EEPROM_DRIVER/README.md

 <img width="857" height="578" alt="image" src="https://github.com/user-attachments/assets/083e8c6a-a2a7-4671-a7d8-13523d15c728" />

-Make sure your MCU has a basic timer peripheral for microsecond delay functionality that the MCU needs to communicate with the EEPROM chip.
+Make sure your MCU has a basic timer peripheral for microsecond delay functionality the MCU needs to communicate with the EEPROM chip.

 # How To Use The Driver